Algebraic groups as automorphism groups of algebras: Algebraic groups as stabilizers

 \begin{proof} If $S=V$, this is obvious, and so we assume that $S\neq V$.
-Because $V/S$ is flat, $V=S\oplus W$ for some $R$-submodule $W$ of $V$.
-As $V$ is finite flat, so also is $W$ (here we use that $R$ is noetherian).
+Because $V/S$ is flat, $V=S\oplus W$ for some $R$-submodule $W$ of $V$ (here we use that $R$ is noetherian).
+As $V$ is finite flat, so also is $W$.

 Let $L=\bigwedge^{d}S$.
 Let $R^{\prime}$ be an $R$-algebra and $\alpha$ an automorphism of $V_{R^{\prime}}$.
 We shall show that

 the reverse implication being obvious.
 We may suppose that $S$ and $W$ are free (\ref{a29}).